aoru45/FLAME_TO_HACK/README.md

 For some reason, HACK didn't release its texture model.
 This Repo provides some scripts for converting FLAME's texture to HACK.
 My general approach to this issue is as follows:
 1. Fit HACK model(optimize shape parameter and pose parameter) to FLAME model, then they have generally the same shape but different mesh.
-2. Use KNN to obtain the interpolated pixels and render the HACK mesh to check whether it can be rendered correctly.
+2. Find the nearest face to obtain the interpolated pixels and render the HACK mesh to check whether it can be rendered correctly.
-3. Once I am sure that Step 2 is ok, I use KNN to get every UV coordinate in FLAME's texture space.
+3. Once I am sure that Step 2 is ok, next step is to find the nearest face and get every UV coordinate in FLAME's texture space.
 It is hard to generate a new UV map using HACK's UV coordinate, so I choose to change HACK's UV coordinate to fit FLAME's texture space.
 4. Finally, I render the HACK's shape and color to check its correctness.
 5. So, use the modified HACK UV coordinate is just ok.
 ### HACK Fitting